nsaxelby/EasyVideoTrimmer/README.md

 ## Targetting Framework

 Most of my easy video trimmer needs are for Windows OS, so I will primarily be building the application to target a Windows OS.
+Although if the opportunity arises, I will see what I can do to target more than one platform ( sometimes I use Mac for trimming videos ).